rasteri/PiPU/README.md

 ## Build Guide ##

 These are the instructions to build a PiPU cartridge.
-Consider watching the build video too, as visual guides are often helpful.
+I highly recommend using this guide in conjunction with the build video, as there are a few useful assembly hints there too.

 ### Ingredients ###